Is Gen AI Approaching Bubble Territory?

 But unlike the dotcom crash, the underlying technology isn’t vaporware.
 Large language models work.
 They solve real problems.
 The use cases are expanding, not contracting.

-The crash, when it comes, won't kill AI.
-It'll kill the companies that confused venture capital with product-market fit.
-It'll humble the CEOs who promised the moon.
-It'll separate the builders from the storytellers.
+The crash, when it comes, won’t kill AI.
+It’ll kill the companies that confused venture capital with product-market fit.
+It’ll humble the CEOs who promised the moon.
+It will punish companies whose AI story was stronger than their product.

 Before you go all-in on the AI revolution:

-2. Follow the money.
-Who's actually making money from AI?
-Really, there are two categories: the picks-and-shovel providers like NVIDIA and Broadcom, and the big tech incumbents—Microsoft, Google, Amazon, Meta—using AI to boost existing profits.
+- Follow the money.
+Who’s actually making money from AI?
+Really, there are two categories: the picks-and-shovel providers like NVIDIA and Broadcom, and the big tech incumbents (Microsoft, Google, Amazon, Meta) using AI to boost existing profits.

-3. Listen to the users.
-Developers, designers, writers—the people actually using these tools daily have the most honest perspective.
+- Listen to the users.
+Developers, designers, writers, the people actually using these tools daily, have the most honest perspective.

 The Real Disruption Is Invisible